jasonbayton/11ty/_src/blog/2010/12/have-a-google-buzz-christmas.md

 tags:
     - 'Social Media'
 ---
-<div>T’was the night before Christmas and all through the house,
+T’was the night before Christmas and all through the house,
 Not a creature was stirring, unless you count my mouse!

 You see the internet was alive and incredibly active,